markmuigai/emploi/readme.md

   Products can be created by tapping on products link and then create link.
 It should have a title, description, price and validity period.

 j) Crontab
-  This file contains a list of commands to be executed peridically
+  This file contains a list of commands to be executed periodically

 ## Security Vulnerabilities